Service of Documents in Family Law Matters

 Dispensation of service

 When a person is unable to be found, it is also possible to ask the court for an order dispensing with service.
-This means the requirement for the person to be served is dispensed with altogether and the matter can proceed in their absence.
-This may be appropriate where another party has been avoiding service or where the matter is urgent.
+This power is contained in Rule 2.34.
+When the court makes an order under this Rule, it means the requirement for the person to be served is dispensed with altogether and the matter can proceed in their absence.
+This may be appropriate where all reasonable steps have been taken to serve the document, where a party has been avoiding service or where the matter is urgent.
 For example, in a parenting matter where the children are at risk.

 If you are seeking an order for dispensation of service or substituted service, you must file an affidavit setting out the attempts that have been made to locate and serve the party.